trebco/treb/README-coediting.md

 Maybe remotes should set calculation -> manual (if that works) and then have some scheme for having the main instance broadcast calculated values (or deltas)

+# Update June 2022

+Everything in coediting works reasonably well, except (1) annotations aren't covered by the command log, and (2) using a leader client to calculate is too slow for follower clients.

+The first issue can be resolved (and annotations do generate events) but to solve the second issue I think we need to be able to calculate on the server, which requires some unwinding to get running in a node environment.

+ATM I'm splitting grid so we can have a "null" grid, with no UI, suitable for the server.